 Your Guide to Safe Summer Travel

-Whether you’re looking to plan a domestic summer adventure or watching to see which international destinations will open their borders*, safe summer travel will take center stage this season.
+If you’ve booked a trip recently, safe summer travel is probably on the top of your mind!
 Even now, hotels, airlines, museums, and other tourist venues are putting strategies in place to be able to open safely.
 Rigorous sanitization practices and touchless experiences will be implemented to ensure the safety and comfort of every traveler.
 In addition to following current health guidelines for safe travel, it is also important to take precautionary steps to ensure your overall health and wellness as you travel.

 Here are a few ways you can have fun in the sun and enjoy safe summer travel this year!

 ➡️ Sun protection: